adjtomo/seisflows/docs/manual/manual.rst

 Heavyweight Solutions
 ---------------------

 In writing system interfaces, the approach taken by SeisFlows developers has been to write lightweight python wrappers on top of PBS and SLURM commands.
-For cases involving nonstandard cluster configurations or restrictive usage policies, heavyweight solutions may be required instead.
-Users are referred to distributed computing projects such as SAGA or PATHOS for ideas about how proceed.
+For some cases involving nonstandard cluster configurations or restrictive usage policies, heavyweight solutions may be required instead.
+Users are referred to distributed computing projects such as SAGA or PATHOS for ideas.